NextSDS Logo

 ๐Ÿ˜ท Respiratory Protection

-required when dusts are generated.
-Our recommendations on filtering respiratory protection are based on the following standards: DIN EN 143, DIN 14387 and other accompanying standards relating to the used respiratory protection system.
-Recommended Filter type: Filter type P2
+Required when dusts are generated.
+Recommendations on filtering respiratory protection are based on standards: DIN EN 143, DIN 14387.
+Recommended Filter type: Filter type P2.

 ๐Ÿฆบ Skin/Body Protection